FirmwGuy/CEP/docs/L0_Kernel/IO-STREAMS-AND-FOREIGN-RESOURCES.md

 - Hashing and CAS
   - Maintain `data->hash` for VALUE/DATA.
-  - For HANDLE/STREAM, hash staged windows and (optional) full checkpoint hashes.
+  - HANDLE/STREAM journal entries record hashes of the staged buffers (read/write).
+Adapters remain responsible for recording checkpoint hashes when windows are only partially committed.
   - Store large payloads in CAS and reference by hash in journals.

 ## Testing Strategy